In this lesson, you will learn how to use SUM function.

 The sum of the ten numbers is 189.4.
 Here, you have used colon (:) to select a number of consecutive cells, cells from A1 to A10.

-SUM of three cells
+SUM specific cells

 Suppose you want to add only the negative numbers in the cells.
 Click in the cell E3 and enter the formula =SUM(A2,A4,A9).

-SUM of ranges of cells
+SUM multiple ranges

 Suppose you want to add numbers in cells A3, A4, A5, A7 and A8 and then add 40 to the result.
 Click the cell E4 and enter the formula =SUM(A3:A5, A7:A8, 40).